-The Bible tells us that Anna was a prophet and that she was married for seven years before becoming a widow.
-At that point, she lived in the temple and spent the rest of her life worshipping the Lord with a pure diligence.
+The Bible tells us Anna was a prophet and that she was married for seven years before becoming a widow.
+At that point, she lived in the temple and invested the rest of her life worshipping the Lord with a pure diligence.
 She understood that her Maker was her spiritual husband and that she was created for intimate relationship with Him (Is.
 54:5).

 The NIV note in Luke 2:36 tells us, “Anna praised God for the child Jesus as Hannah had praised God for the child Samuel.”

 Anna waited a long time for this miracle child to be born, like Hannah waited for her son Samuel’s birth.
 Jesus was the answer to Anna’s prayers, just as Samuel was to the formerly barren Hannah.